TikTok's Lash Backcombing Hack Made Mine Look Twice As Thick

 Would I backcomb my lashes again?
 Yes.
 Absolutely.
 Though not when I'm in a rush.
 It takes precision, especially the roll-down motion.
 Eventually I gave up on rolling and simply swiped the mascara downwards, wiggling the wand as I went along.
 I've found that this is easier and lends pretty much the same effect.

-If you have less to spend on mascara, I swear by L'Oréal Paris Lash Paradise Castor Oil Enriched Mascara Intense Black, £11.99, which blows most designer products out of the water and doesn't budge until you see fit to take it off at the end of the day.
-I also love Maybelline Lash Sensational Sky High Waterproof Mascara Black, £11.99 (TikTok-viral for a reason), and Maybelline Colossal Curl Bounce Waterproof Mascara, £10.99, which is basically a lash lift in a tube.
+If you have less to spend on mascara, I swear by L'Oréal Paris Lash Paradise Castor Oil Enriched Mascara Intense Black, $21.99, which blows most designer products out of the water and doesn't budge until you see fit to take it off at the end of the day.
+I also love Maybelline Lash Sensational Sky High Waterproof Mascara Black, $12.99 on sale (TikTok-viral for a reason), and Maybelline Colossal Curl Bounce Waterproof Mascara, $12.99 on sale, which is basically a lash lift in a tube.

 The best thing about backcombing your lashes has to be the zero damage.
 While backcombing your hair can tear the cuticle, breaking hair strands in the process and causing serious damage, this hack is gentle — and pretty genius.